huyynggg/todolist_app/README.md

-This is a To-Do List application developed by Django framework
+This is a To-Do List REST API built with Django framework created by Huy Nguyen.